tango-controls-hdbpp/libhdbpp-cassandra/INSTALL.md

 Toolchain dependencies:

-* CMake 3.0.0 or greater is required to perform the build.
+* CMake 3.0.2 or greater is required to build the shared library and unit tests.

 ### Datastax CPP Driver